rgwilton/3gpp_liaison_response/draft-liaison-response.md

 Regarding 1.2.2 SystemCreated Classes:

-The system datastore defined in [1] provides a similar, but slightly different solution to the problem described by SystemCreated Classes.
-That datastore allows for system defined configuration to be
+The system datastore defined in [1] provides a similar, but slightly different solution to the problem described by SystemCreated Classes in your letter.
+The NETMOD WG believes that that this draft could provide a solution for your problems, whilst preserving NETCONF/YANGs transactional behavior.
+Hence, the NETMOD WG asks for 3GPP-TSG-SA-WG5 to review and provide comments on this solution.

 We looking forward to hearing back from you,
 Kent and Lou